A Complete Web Application Testing Guide: How to Test a Website

 We are in the new technology era.
 So in future Mobile browsing will rock.
 Test your web pages on mobile browsers.
 Compatibility issues may be there on mobile devices as well.

 If you are giving page-printing options then make sure fonts, page alignment, page graphics etc., are getting printed properly.
-Pages should fit to the paper size or as per the size mentioned in the printing option.
+Pages should fit the paper size or as per the size mentioned in the printing option.

 #5) Performance testing